Yaya-Liu/Gender_Bias_Analysis/README.md

  	Years of Experience and Starting Salary for each degree

-e) is there a correlation between Starting Salary and Years of Experience?  - Correlation coefficient = 0.69
+e) is there a correlation between Starting Salary and Years of Experience?
+	- There is a strong correlation between starting salary and years of experience.
+	- The Correlation coefficient = 0.69

 	is it different for each gender?
 		- Correlation coefficient(Female) = 0.74